 - Commercial and contractual disputes

 - Professional negligence

 Articles, seminars and lectures

 Laurie’s article on Unfair Prejudice Petitions has been published on Westlaw’s Insight encyclopedia, which is available here, if you have a Westlaw login.

 Laurie’s article for the Trusts and Estates Law & Tax Journal, about the principles involved in questions of costs in claims under the Inheritance (Provision for Family and Dependants) Act 1975, is available here.

-Laurie regularly offers seminars to his clients on contract and tort law.
+Laurie regularly offers seminars to his clients, most recently on “The Lawyer’s Repair Toolkit: Construction, Rectification and Estoppel by Convention”.

 Laurie read English at Christ's College, Cambridge, where he was a scholar and achieved a first in both Part I and Part II.
 He subsequently studied the Graduate Diploma in Law (CPE) at City University, and the Bar Vocational Course at the Inns of Court School of Law.

 In his bar finals, he was classed as outstanding, and was awarded the Everard Ver Heyden Foundation Prize for his overall performance and the Bar Association for Commerce, Finance and Industry Prize for coming first in the year in Commercial Practice.
 He was also a Queen Mother Scholar of the Middle Temple for two years running.